yogeshhegde/processor-sdk-doc/source/linux/Overview/GCC_ToolChain.rst

 .. ifconfig:: CONFIG_part_variant in ('AM335X', 'AM437X', 'AM57X')

-   These libraries include packages from alsa to zlib. or a list of the libraries you can refer to the software manifest found in the **<SDK INSTALL DIR>/manifest** directory or look at the list of libraries available in the **<SYSROOT_32>/usr/lib** directory.
+   These libraries include packages from ALSA to zlib, for a list of the libraries you can refer to the software manifest found in the **<SDK INSTALL DIR>/manifest** directory or look at the list of libraries available in the **<SYSROOT_32>/usr/lib** directory.
 You will